 Our aerial vehicle uses a standard quad motor design oriented in the "X" configuration as seen in Figure 3.
-The vehicle utilizes four Tarot 4006/620 KV brushless motors.
+The vehicle utilizes four Tarot 4006/620 KV brushless motors controlled by 20 Amp ESC's.
 Attached to each of motor is a 12-inch carbon fiber propeller with a 5.5-inch pitch.
 The low KV motors and high pitch propellers were specifically chosen to allow what is a relatively large aerial vehicle to achieve a long flight time.
-The motor/propeller combination is incredibly efficient, and was specced by resident aerospace majors on the team.
-This combination sacrifices the ability to perform more aggressive maneuvers, but is optimal for the more precise and minute movements required for Mission 7.
+The motor/ propeller combination is incredibly efficient, and was specced by resident aerospace majors on the team.
+This combination sacrifices the ability to perform more acrobatic or aggressive maneuvers, but is optimal for the more precise and minute movements required for Mission 7.